The God of heaven will prosper us. We God’s servants will start the rebuilding.”

 What are the technical and adaptive changes necessary to move ahead?

+We usually think about walls being torn down.
 What are the walls and structures that may need rebuilding and repair?

 What kind of spiritual renewal may be needed in our lives as disciples when we experience disappointment and discouragement?